Mosaic-Chain/mosaic-chain/README.md

 ./target/release/mosaic-chain -h
 ```

-You can generate and view the [Rust Docs](https://doc.rust-lang.org/cargo/commands/cargo-doc.html) for this template with this command:
+You can generate and view the [Rust Docs](https://doc.rust-lang.org/cargo/commands/cargo-doc.html) for this project with this command:

 ```sh
 cargo +nightly doc --open